-|Who is |
+|Who is Staub?|

 Staub is a French company that produces high-end cookware.

-They specialize in enameled cast-iron.
+They specialize in enameled cast iron.

-Yes, although the company outsources production of
+Yes, although the company outsources the production of their ceramic range.

 100 percent of Staub cast iron cookware is made in France.

-|Is Staub cast-iron |
+|Is Staub cast-iron heavier than Le Creuset?|

 Yes, I find Staub heavier than Le Creuset.
 Although,